 We have 6 comfortable double en suite bedrooms at The Anchor Inn.
 All our rooms have been recently refurbished to provide stylish, warm, clean and comfortable accommodation in a quiet and scenic rural location in Exmoor National park.
 All our rooms are reasonably priced.
 Single dogs are welcome in one of our rooms by prior arrangement only.

 Our lovely pub has a traditional bar at the front and our riverside room is the perfect place to eat our lovely food – we serve a menu of pub classics and a popular Sunday Carvery.
 Booking on Sunday is recommended as we can get very busy.

 Our dining room can be separated to create a great space for functions, including birthday parties, weddings, anniversaries, christenings and funerals.

-We also serve hearty breakfasts every morning and make our own delicious and great value gelato on site with up to 28 flavours available and there is a 10% discount on food to all lakeside camping guests.
+We also serve hearty breakfasts (not on Sundays) and make our own delicious and great value gelato on site with up to 28 flavours available.

 We host events throughout the year for details of everything that happening at the Anchor and to keep up to date with all our events and offers please like our facebook page here

 We look forward to welcoming you soon!

 The History of the Anchor Inn – The Legend of Tom Faggus